-Candy Making - Beginning Level (not eligible for state fair - resources can be found on our website and downloaded as .pdf files)
+Candy Making - Beginning Level (not eligible for state fair)

-Exhibit six (6) Chocolate Mousse Treats of uniform size from the Candy Making project manual using the recipe on page 17.
-Include a copy of the recipe with the following information: 1) any difficulties you had in making the candy; 2) describe an occasion the candy would be served.
+Exhibit six (6) Chocolate Mousse Treats of uniform size from the Candy Making project manual using the recipe on page 17. \\ Include a copy of the recipe with the following information: 1) any difficulties you had in making the candy; 2) describe an occasion the candy would be served.
 Bring treats in a cooler to preserve before being judged.